rbergstein/4061-PA2/README.md

 Basma: Worked on final debugging as long as attending TA office hours for extra help, wrote the plan for completing the rest of the project

-## Plan for how you are going to construct the pipes and inter-process communication. (high-level pseudocode would be acceptable/preferred for this part)
+## Plan for how you are going to construct the pipes and inter-process communication

 root_process.c: